-Making mistakes is part of life, but making basic mistakes as a job seeker is a no-no in 2019.
-Despite the oceans of advice online, there are still job seekers that are making truly terrifying mistakes.
+Making mistakes is part of life, but making basic mistakes as a job seeker is a no-no. Despite the oceans of advice online, there are still job seekers that are making truly terrifying mistakes.
 So, in the spirit of Halloween, we thought we’d shine a pumpkin-colored glow on 13 of the scariest ones.

 It’s obvious that the internet is a very powerful way of finding job new opportunities.
 But, you also need to have a solid network behind you, both on and offline.
 By attending a few events, you can start to build relationships that increase your network and job opportunities.
-Want to become a master at networking?
-Follow these five top tips
+Want to enhance your interpersonal skills?
+Follow these five tips to become a networking master.

 The global hospitality players often appear on the top 100 best companies to work for worldwide.
 Yet again, the small brands can also mirror fangtastic elements of the culture, benefits, and environment so that you can equally thrive.